loicrouchon/findjava/README.md

 1. Applying the strong filtering constraints (i.e. specified on the command line)
 2. Applying the weak filtering constraints (i.e. coming from the configuration)

-The reasoning is the following: The startup script calling jvm-finder is the most knowledgeable about the requirements of the program it will need to run.
-Therefore, constraints expressed as arguments when calling `jvm-finder` are considered strong.
+The reasoning is the following: The startup script calling findjvm is the most knowledgeable about the requirements of the program it will need to run.
+Therefore, constraints expressed as arguments when calling `findjvm` are considered strong.

-On the other side, system configuration will be considered as recommendations and `jvm-finder` will try to fulfill those as much as possible.
+On the other side, system configuration will be considered as recommendations and `findjvm` will try to fulfill those as much as possible.

-If strong constraints can be satisfied but not the recommendations from the system configuration, `jvm-finder` will ignore the recommendations and select a JVM only based on the strong constraints.
+If strong constraints can be satisfied but not the recommendations from the system configuration, `findjvm` will ignore the recommendations and select a JVM only based on the strong constraints.

-> **Note**: If no `--min-java-version`/`--max-java-version` is specified on the command line, `jvm-finder` will not consider
+> **Note**: If no `--min-java-version`/`--max-java-version` is specified on the command line, `findjvm` will not consider
 > to have strong recommendations.
 In this case, if system recommendations cannot be fulfilled, it will fail.
 > _This behavior might be revisited in the near future_.
 >